paradoxe35/myreviser/README.md

 ### Linux Users

-**For Wayland support**, your user needs to be in the `input` group to access keyboard events:
+**Wayland users only**: You need to be in the `input` group for hotkeys to work:

 ```bash
 sudo usermod -aG input $USER
 # Then log out and log back in
 ```

-Without this, hotkeys won't work on Wayland sessions.
+X11 users don't need this - hotkeys work out of the box.

 **Required packages** (Debian/Ubuntu - the .deb installs these automatically):